-Audio pairingAddress: Enter the host name or IP address of the network speaker.
-Username: Enter username.
-Password: Enter password for the user.
-Speaker pairing: Select to pair a network speaker.
-Clear fields: Click to clear all fields.
-Connect: Click to establish connection to the speaker.
+Add: Add a device to pair with.Select pairing type: Select from the drop-down list.Speaker pairing: Select to pair a network speaker.Microphone pairing : Select to pair a microphone.
+Address: Enter host name or IP address to the network speaker.Username: Enter username.Password: Enter password for the user.Close: Click to clear all fields.Connect: Click to establish connection to the device to pair with.